Therkildsen Grants for Faculty-Student Collaborative Research

 USR & GSR Program Purpose and Qualifying Criteria

-The Graduate Student Research (GSR) Fund and Undergraduate Student Research (USR) Fund were established by the Office of the Vice Chancellor for Academic Affairs & Provost to promote student research endeavors at the University of Illinois Springfield.
-The Program provides matching funds, up to a maximum of $1000 per student, in support of approved research, scholarly, and creative activities that will promote the University of Illinois Springfield as well as the development of students as active learners and scholars.
+The Student Research Fund were established by the Office of the Vice Chancellor for Academic Affairs & Provost to promote student research endeavors at the University of Illinois Springfield.
+The Program provides matching funds, up to a maximum of $500 per student, in support of approved research, scholarly, and creative activities that will promote the University of Illinois Springfield as well as the development of students as active learners and scholars.

 Qualifying proposals will represent independent, student-led, research projects that are not associated with a regular course assignment.
 Proposals for research in any academic discipline at UIS are eligible for funding consideration under this program.
 Special consideration will be given to proposals that are interdisciplinary or multidisciplinary in nature.

 When a qualifying project has been or will be jointly conducted by two or more students serving as co-investigators, each student may separately request GSR funding to support the research activities or conference presentation of research findings.